SESGPreSales/VXT_POP_Grafana/readme.md

 > [!NOTE]
 > Check the date selector on the top right...
 Your exported data might be outside of the date range, so nothing is displayed.

 If you already have some processed data, you should already see something now.

 Clicking on the colored bar of a content play visualization, or on a device content count, allows you to move to a detailed summary about that one content or device
 <img width="390" height="157" alt="image" src="https://github.com/user-attachments/assets/2536935a-e9f5-4e4a-8ef9-bad15cf54994" />

+## How to modify dashboards

+the created dashboards are provisioned at every container start.
+Means the dashboards are "read-only".

+To modify a dashboard, create a copy by using
+`Edit` then `Save dashboard` then `Save as copy`